-At Daggerwing Group, we’ve become known as the secret weapon of the C-Suite because we focus on the hardest part of change – people – to make change happen and make it stick.
+In fact, we know how to do change right the first time because we focus on the hardest part of change – people – to make it happen and make it stick.

 To drive change and transformation, leaders need their own employees to overcome resistance and adopt new mindsets and behaviors.
 And what’s why we focus on deeply understanding the biases, thoughts, and perceptions that influence why people do and do not change.

 So, the way to break the cycle of change failure, and finally do change right the first time, is as simple as following this proven 5-Step Checklist for engaging employees on any change initiative:

 1: Make it clear

 - Communicate a clear vision and compelling reason for the change and make sure employees really understand it.

 - Be consistent – ensure your purpose, strategy, and culture align and that what all leaders say and do tells the same story.

 - Be specific around what the desired employee behaviors look like (and don’t look like) so your people know what is expected of them.

 - Make sure the vision for transformation isn’t just about the company, but also about the benefits and impact to individual employees so they can internalize the “so what?” at a personal level.

 - Be overt in acknowledging and addressing sources of anxiety and concern about what the change means.